 We will walk together through the steps needed to make this change as easily and deliciously as possible.

-When it comes to reducing or eliminating the high fat trigger foods from your diet, I sympathize tremendously with you.
-At first glance the IBS diet changes can seem overwhelming and just too difficult, as by nature most of us are resistant to any great transformations of our lives.
-It is almost always easier to not alter a habit, simply because inertia takes less effort than action.
+When it comes to reducing or eliminating IBS trigger foods from your diet, I really sympathize.
+At first glance the IBS diet changes can seem overwhelming and just too difficult.
+By nature most of us are resistant to any great transformations of our lives.
+It's almost always easier to not alter a habit, inertia takes less effort than action.